webmastersmith/WGU_Cloud_Computing/D337_Internet_of_Things_and_Infrastructure/Internet_of_Things.md

 - **Customer edge device**
   - receive data from and send commands to IoT devices & provide limited local storage, processing, and networking functions device to a backhaul network.
 - **consumer IoT**
-  - all the users' networks around their personal and home devices
+  - all the users' networks around their personal and home devices.
 - **cybersecurity**
-  - the practice of protecting information systems, networks, data, and programs from digital attacks
+  - the practice of protecting information systems, networks, data, and programs from digital attacks.
 - **cyberspace**
-  - a network of hundreds of thousands of interconnected computers, servers, routers, switches, and fiber-optic cables that allow critical infrastructures to work
+  - a network of hundreds of thousands of interconnected computers, servers, routers, switches, and fiber-optic cables that allow critical infrastructures to work.
 - **digital**
-  - technologies that generate, store, and process data as fixed numbers; binary digits or bits in the form of zeroes and ones
+  - technologies that generate, store, and process data as fixed numbers; binary digits or bits in the form of zeroes and ones.
 - **DLT**
   - Distributed Ledger Technology: technology underpinning blockchain.
 Distributed(every node saves a copy of ledger), lack of central authority.
 Consensus happens with >50%, is trusted decision.
 - **edge processing**
-  - a process of data aggregation, manipulation, bandwidth reduction, and other logic directly on an IoT sensor or device
+  - a process of data aggregation, manipulation, bandwidth reduction, and other logic directly on an IoT sensor or device.
 - **EHR**
   - electronic health record: persons PII and health records.
 - **End Users**